SCP002/m3u_merge_astra/README.md

     > Why does it exist?
     > To be able to add specific hashes per stream input, for example set User-Agent (#ua=...) to specific URL's.

+  * `name_to_keep_active_map`
+    Mapping of stream name regular expression to `keep active` setting of stream which should be added.
+    > Why does it exist?
+    > To be able to add `keep active` setting per stream name, for example 5 to frequently requested streams or 0 to disable it.

+  * `group_to_keep_active_map`
+    Mapping of stream group regular expression to `keep active` setting of stream which should be added.
+    > Why does it exist?
+    > To be able to add `keep active` setting per stream group, for example 5 to frequently requested streams or 0 to disable it.

+  * `input_to_keep_active_map`
+    Mapping of stream input regular expression to `keep active` setting of stream which should be added.
+    > Why does it exist?
+    > To be able to add `keep active` setting per stream input, for example 5 to frequently requested streams or 0 to disable it.

 ## Build from source code [Go / Golang]

 1. Install [Golang](https://golang.org/) 1.18 or newer.